luna404/HeRAMS-UserManual/UserGuide_en.md

 ##### Page 4: Functionality
 The functionality page displays the level of functionality status of the MoSDs following a standard classification and scale (Fully Functioning to Not Functioning) respresented as:
 -	A map to spot the distribution and number of MoSDs according to the functionality status
--	Donut charts to summarize the level of functionality and main causes of non-functinality
+-	Donut charts to summarize
+	- The level of functionality
+	- Main causes of non-functinality
 -	A table displays the list of priority areas in terms of non-functional health facilities and reported causes.

 <p align="center"><img src="/media/images/HeRAMS_dashboard_functionality.png" alt="Functionality" height="300"></img></p>

 ##### Page 5: Accessability
 The accessibility page displays the level of accessibility to the MoSDs following a standard classification and scale (Fully Accessible to Not Accessible) in the form of: